Jyotsnajj/Git-Project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.

 What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+What is the advantage of a jump box?

-Load Balancer protects network security from attacks by efficiently distributing the network traffic among other servers in the backend pool and thus maintains the efficiency and flow of data.
-The advantage of jumpbox is that it acts as pinhole into the environment that enables to access other servers/VM’s on the network, through its public IP address.
+- Load Balancer protects network security from attacks by efficiently distributing the network traffic among other servers in the backend pool and thus maintains the efficiency and flow of data.
+- The advantage of jumpbox is that it acts as pinhole into the environment that enables to access other servers/VM’s on the network, through its public IP address.
 Hence it secures the internal web servers from untrusted sources of network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the JumpBoxProvisioner and system network.

- What does Filebeat watch for?: It watches for any changes or state of file and transfers its state to disk in the file registry.
+ What does Filebeat watch for?
+- It watches for any changes or state of file and transfers its state to disk in the file registry.

- What does Metricbeat record?_It records metrics such as CPU, memory and load from the system and services running on the server.
+ What does Metricbeat record?
+- It records metrics such as CPU, memory and load from the system and services running on the server.

 The configuration details of each machine may be found below.